StatCan/NBL-CNB/README.md

 - pandas
 - numpy

-ensure that all of the above modules have been installed into python before running the scripts
+Ensure that all of the above modules amd their dependancies have been installed into python before running the scripts.

+### Script Overview and Descriptions

+#### clean_data.py

+Python script that cleans all input datasets and preps them for analysis.
+Currently adapted to test data will change significantly in the future.

+#### points_into_polygons.py
+Python script that takes the cleaned datasets and analyses them for intersections and proximity after linking the address and building data together using a linking dataset (usually of surveyed parcels).
+Outputs a dataset of building footprints that contains the linkages.

+#### parcel_less_points_into_polygons.py

+Experimental script that tests a workflow for dealing with situations where linking data is not available.
+This methodology uses a incrimentally increasing series of buffers to determine the closest address point to a building footprint.
+Accuracy yet to be determined.